OHIP Updated May 6, 2026 - Written by Krista DeKuyper

 If you are eligible, a registered physiotherapist will meet with you one-on-one to determine the best treatment plan and supervise the physiotherapy process.

-To find out if you’re eligible, click the button below.
+To find out if you’re eligible, click here.

 TLDR; Ontarians 65+ can get free physiotherapy through OHIP with a doctor’s referral, including rehab and personalized treatment at government-funded clinics.